justincoon/ooverlap/docs/dspec/dspec.md

 ---------------------------

 ###Create Account
 Of course if a user does not have a pre-existing account with OOverlap, they will need to create an account.
 This component will take in a username (currently this will be a gmail address) and a password.
 If the account already exists, it will display a notification to the user.
 Users should be able to get to this component from the login function in the home page (Top left button on the navigation bar).
 There will be a window pop up and underneath the login form, user can click to the small text which says “Don’t have an account?” to change the form to register form.

 ###Log-in
 This component is fairly self-explanatory as to why it fits in to the website.
 Without the log-in feature, users will not be able to customize their experience on OOverlap.
 In order to access all of your personal data (ie. Calendar, Pending Requests, Friends, and Groups) you have to have an account, and in order to access that account you have to log in by clicking the “Log in” button at the top left corner of the navigation bar!
 Your profile will be your “home page” of sorts.
 After you log on, you will be taken to your profile page since you should be able to do everything that you need to do from that page.

 ###User Profile
 The user profile is yet another important component in the website.
 As mentioned in the “Log-in” Component description, the User Profile will serve as a “home page” for the user when they are on the website.
 It will contain all of the information that they need in order to schedule events, access the groups they are members/admins of, and see their calendar.
 They can also reach their profile settings from their home page.
-They will be able to reach their user profile from the “Home” button in the navigation that will be placed in the upper right hand corner of screen.
-They will will be able to access their profile page from: www.OOverlap.com/user/[theirLoginUsername].
+They will be able to reach their user profile from the “Home” button in the navigation that will be placed in the upper right hand corner of screen. <strike>They will will be able to access their profile page from: www.OOverlap.com/user/[theirLoginUsername].</strike> They will will be able to access their profile page from: www.OOverlap.com/user/profile.

 ###Settings
 The settings component fits in to the website because we are offering the user something that is customizable.
 In the settings the user can control their privacy settings, profile information (including profile picture, username, password, etc.), calendar preferences, email notifications, and social network connections.
-Giving the user the ability to change the as much about their profile as possible makes the website more accessible.
-The user will be able to access this page from their homepage and by the following link: www.OOverlap.com/user/[theirLoginusername]/settings
+Giving the user the ability to change the as much about their profile as possible makes the website more accessible. <strike>The user will be able to access this page from their homepage and by the following link: www.OOverlap.com/user/[theirLoginusername]/settings</strike> The user will be able to access this page from their homepage and by the following link: www.OOverlap.com/user/profile.

 ###Calendars
 ####Input Calendar (Scheduling Events)